-It was magical and inspired me to take chances as a director.
+It was magical, and inspired me to take chances as a director.
 With so many levels and hiding places, it seemed obvious to make the production more visual.
-The fairies pranced seamlessly from level to level, making it look like they were actually flying.
-The actors created stage pictures that reflected the meaning of the play.
+The fairies pranced seamlessly from level to level.
+It looked like they were actually flying.
+The actors created stage pictures, and they enhanced the meaning of the play.
 If the audience didn’t catch every word, they could easily understand by following the characters’ movements.
 Instead of the words being obstacles, they became doors to visual images that opened everyone’s imagination.

 One night during the last week of rehearsals, Rex noticed how the actors seemed to populate every inch of his set.
 He leaned over to me and I felt his breath close to my ear.
 “Sydell,” he whispered, “you have a wonderful sense of composition.”
 It was the sexiest thing anyone had ever said to me.
 By the end of A Midsummer Night’s Dream, it was clear; I was in love with my set designer and he was smitten with me.

-We both acknowledged our feelings, and decided to try going on a date.
+Rex and I acknowledged our feelings for each other, and decided to go on a date.
 It didn’t take long for the artistic collaboration to turn deeply personal.
-In 1992, with our friends and family bearing witness, we got married in our beautiful backyard.
+In 1992, with all our friends and family present, we got married in our beautiful backyard.
 In the 30 years we knew each other we did over 20 productions together.
-None of them compares to the richness of our 24 year marriage.
+But none of them compares to the richness of our 24 year marriage.
 I lost Rex 2 years ago, and I miss him terribly.

-We had plenty of challenges, yet I wouldn’t have traded those years for all the enchanted forests of Shakespeare’s boundless imagination.
+We had a lot of challenges, but I wouldn’t have traded those years for all the enchanted forests of Shakespeare’s boundless imagination.